OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-apis.md

 ## Unsupported APIs

 Although Outlook mobile supports up to requirement set 1.5, there are some APIs from these earlier requirement sets that aren't supported.
-The following table lists these APIs and also notes exceptions where a feature is supported, but only in certain Outlook modes.
+The following table lists these APIs and also notes features that aren't supported in certain Outlook modes.

 |API|Minimum requirement set|Unsupported Outlook modes|
 |---|---|---|